-For persons younger than 20 years, 19% reported MA as their primary substance of use while 39% reported it as their primary and secondary substance of use.
-The EC region accounted for the highest number of persons younger than 20 years (55%) reporting MA as a primary and secondary drug of use, followed by the CR (48%), and GT (44%).
-Proportions of MA as primary and secondary drug of use ranged from 15% (NR) to 57% (EC and WC) across all age groups.
+For persons younger than 20 years, 16% reported MA as their primary substance of use, decreasing from 19% in the preceding review period.
+MA was reported as a secondary substance of use among 23% of persons younger than 20 years while 25% reported it as their primary and secondary substance of use.
+Consistent with the 21b period, the EC region accounted for the highest number of persons younger than 20 years (52%) reporting MA as a primary and secondary drug of use, followed by GT (32%), and the CR (31%).
+However, rates for GT and the CR decreased by 12% and 17% respectively from the previous to current review period.
+In KZN, MA was used as a secondary substance only (4%).

-Nationally, 5% of individuals reported CAT as their primary substance of use at the time of admission.
-Relative to other regions, GT reported the highest rates for CAT as a primary substance of use (7%), followed by the NR (5%), and the CR (4%).
-Rates for CAT as primary and secondary drug of use ranged from less than 1% in the WC to 16% in the CR.
-In the EC, CAT (1%) was reported as a secondary drug of use only.
-CAT use remained low across all sites.
+Nationally, 3% of individuals reported CAT/KHAT as their primary substance of use at the time of admission.
+GT reported the highest proportions for CAT/KHAT-related admissions (6%) compared to other regions.
+Rates for CAT/KHAT as primary and secondary drug of use varied from less than 1% in the WC to 10% in GT.
+In the WC, CAT/KHAT use (<1%) was reported as a primary substance only and as a secondary substance only in the EC (1%).
+CAT/KHAT use remained low across all regions.